-Collaboration revenue
+Collaboration revenue - related party

-Collaboration revenue was \$1.9 million for the three months ended March 31, 2022 compared to \$3.3 million for the three months ended March 31, 2021.
+Collaboration revenue was \$0 for the three months ended March 31, 2023 compared to \$1.9 million for the three months ended March 31, 2022.
 We recognized this revenue related to research services and cost reimbursement from the collaboration and license agreement, or the Collaboration Agreement, with Ultragenyx Pharmaceutical Inc., or Ultragenyx.
+No other research and development has commenced under this agreement.